How to Connect Claude.ai Web to Your Mac

 LMCP starts automatically and puts an icon in your menu bar.
 Setup takes about 30 seconds.

-Step 2: Set Up Cloud Relay
+Step 2: Turn On Cloud Relay

 Step 3: Add the Connector in Claude.ai